-“Do Not Track” Signals (under California Online Privacy Protection Act (CalOPPA)
+“Do Not Track” Signals Under the California Online Privacy Protection Act (CalOPPA)

-Our Websites do not support Do Not Track ("DNT") signals, so Our Websites do not behave differently when a DNT request is received.
+Our website does not support Do Not Track ("DNT") signals, so our website does not behave differently when a DNT request is received.
 DNT is a preference you can set in your web browser to inform websites that you do not want to be tracked.
 However, there is currently no industry-standard way to handle these requests.

 Your Data Protection Rights Under General Data Protection Regulation (GDPR)

 The right to access, update or to delete the information we have on you.
 Whenever made possible, you can access, update or request deletion of your Personal Data directly within your account settings section.
 If you are unable to perform these actions yourself, please contact the NPCP as provided below to assist you.